Lois Lane: Publication history

 In the 1940s, Lois had a newspaper comic strip, Lois Lane, Girl Reporter, a direct spin-off of the Superman comic strip running at the time.
-A similar title comic series began appearing in the Superman comic book in 1944, starting with Superman #28.
+A similarly titled comic series began appearing in the Superman comic book in 1944, starting with Superman #28.
 In 1958, DC Comics gave Lois a comic book series, Superman's Girl Friend, Lois Lane.
 The series focuses on her solo adventures and start publication in April 1958.
 In the 1960s, the series was one of DC's most popular titles and was the top ten best-selling comic books in America.
 She had a series featured in The Superman Family comic book from 1974 to 1982.
-In 2015, she received her own young adult novel series written by author Gwenda Bond.
-Published by Switch Press the series include: Lois Lane: Fallout, Lois Lane: Double Down and Lois Lane: Triple Threat.
 Released in 2019, Lois Lane, a 12-issue series by writer Greg Rucka and artist Mike Perkins investigates threats and conspiracies in the DC Universe.
-Published by DC Comics in August 2020, Lois Lane and the Friendship Challenge by Grace Ellis and Brittney Williams is a graphic novel for young readers.

 Lois is the character most commonly associated with Superman, and throughout their long history, she has always been the most prominent love interest in Clark Kent/Superman's life.
 In the 1990s, after Clark proposes to Lois and reveals to her that he is Superman, she married him in the comic book Superman: The Wedding Album (December 1996).
 The couple's biological child in DC Comics canon was born in Convergence: Superman #2 (July 2015) a son named Jonathan Samuel Kent, who eventually becomes Superboy.